rancher/rancher-docs/docs/api/previous-rancher-api-versions/previous-rancher-api-versions.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/api/previous-rancher-api-versions"/>
 </head>

-## How to use the API
+## How to Use the API

-The previous Rancher API has its own user interface accessible from a web browser.
+The past Rancher versions `v2.7.x` and below have their own API user interfaces accessible from a web browser.
 This is an easy way to see resources, perform actions, and see the equivalent cURL or HTTP request & response.
 To access it:

 <Tabs>
 <TabItem value="Rancher v2.6.4+">